Global Education

 Worldwide, food insecurity and malnutrition is on the rise due to extreme weather events, rising food prices, conflicts, and the pandemic.
 According to the World Food Programme, almost 193 million people around the world are acutely food insecure.

-Starting with the UN’s Sustainable Development Goals (SDGs) is a relevant way to learn about how hunger is being addressed creatively in different parts of the world.
-Specifically, SDG 2: Zero Hunger aims to end world hunger by 2030.
+Starting with learning about how hunger is being addressed creatively in different parts of the world.
 Give your students context about what contributes to malnutrition and food insecurity, both globally and locally.

 Given the seemingly overwhelming problem of access to nutritious food, it can be hard to know where to start and how best to help.
 As a global leader, you can inspire your students to learn about these issues and take action in your local community.
 Here are a few resources and ideas to help you get started!